The Story Begins With Aristotle

 Fast-forward to the 21st century, neuroscience has advanced enough to study this enigmatic condition.

-Dr. Adam Zeman, a neurologist from Exeter, receives a patient who can no longer imagine — known affectionately as patient MX.
+Dr. Adam Zeman, a neurologist from Exeter, receives a patient who can no longer imagine — known as patient MX.
 MX goes blind in his mind’s eye after undergoing surgery.

 News of patient MX’s experience attracted media attention, leading to many new discoverers who could relate to similar experiences, only they had been blind in their mind’s eye since birth.

-The Opposite Extreme of Hyperphantasia
+The Opposite Extreme: Hyperphantasia

 Hyperphantasia was later named to describe an extraordinarily vivid imagination.
 Individuals with hyperphantasia have a unique ability to generate mental images that are incredibly detailed, vibrant, and immersive.
 For them, visualizing is akin to entering a mesmerizing dream, where their mind’s eye can effortlessly construct lifelike scenes.